-If there are issues with your smile that have left you feeling less confident or attractive, Glendale cosmetic dentist Dr. Donald Wilcox welcomes an opportunity to meet with you and discuss your concerns – and to help you determine if porcelain veneers are the best treatment for your specific needs.
+If there are issues with your smile that have left you feeling less confident or attractive, Glendale cosmetic dentists Dr. Donald Wilcox and Dr. Nathan Tenney welcome an opportunity to meet with you and discuss your concerns – and to help you determine if porcelain veneers are the best treatment for your specific needs.

-If you live in Glendale, Phoenix, Scottsdale, or surrounding areas of Arizona and are unhappy with your smile, please call Desert Smiles at 602-978-1790 to schedule your porcelain veneers consultation with Dr. Wilcox.
+If you live in Glendale, Phoenix, Scottsdale, or surrounding areas of Arizona and are unhappy with your smile, please call Desert Smiles at 602-978-1790 to schedule your porcelain veneers consultation with Dr. Wilcox or Dr. Tenney.

 - What can Porcelain Veneers Treat?

-- What Types of Porcelain Veneers does Dr. Wilcox Offer?
+- What Types of Porcelain Veneers do Dr. Wilcox and Dr. Tenney Offer?

 - What is the Porcelain Veneers Process?

 - What are the Benefits and Risks of Porcelain Veneers?

 - How Much do Porcelain Veneers Cost?

 - Why Choose Desert Smiles for my Dental Veneers?

 - How do I Schedule a Consultation?